rougier/matplotlib-tutorial/README.rst

 Animation
 =========

-For quite a long time, animation in matplotlib was not an easy taks and was done mainly through clever hacks.
-However, things have started to change since version 1.1 and the introduction of tools for creating animation very intuitively, with the possiblity to save them in all kind of formats (but don't expect to be able to run very complex animation at 60 fps though).
+For quite a long time, animation in matplotlib was not an easy task and was done mainly through clever hacks.
+However, things have started to change since version 1.1 and the introduction of tools for creating animation very intuitively, with the possibility to save them in all kind of formats (but don't expect to be able to run very complex animation at 60 fps though).

 .. admonition:: Documentation